brkscosta/upload-ai/README.md

 - Video to Audio Conversion: Easily convert uploaded videos into audio files for further processing.

-- Audio Transcription: Utilize the OpenAI API to transcribe the audio content from the uploaded videos.
+- Audio Transcription: Uses the OpenAI API to transcribe the audio content from the uploaded videos.

 - Content Generation: Generate textual content related to the video based on user input or preferences.